 With additive manufacturing (AM) technologies (both 2D and 3D) significantly maturing in recent years, AM is reaching a tipping point in usability for an increasing number of applications.
 AM tool boxes create an opportunity for new packaging concepts to be developed and manufactured with increased design freedom and reduced manufacturing complexity.
-In this respect, CITC is deploying recent advancements in AM technologies for building chip packages or parts thereof and focuses on applications that cannot or can hardly be realized using traditional manufacturing technologies.
+Together with Holst Centre, CITC is working on the deployment of recent advancements in AM technologies for building chip packages or parts thereof.
+We are focusing on applications that cannot or can hardly be realized using traditional manufacturing technologies.

-CITC aims to demonstrate new types of chip packages built with AM.
-Additionally, within the CITC ecosystem in collaboration with material and equipment companies, CITC aims to further develop the possibility of AM for digital manufacturing of next-generation packages.
+CITC and Holst Centre aim to demonstrate new types of chip packages built with AM.
+Additionally, within the CITC ecosystem in collaboration and with material and equipment companies, CITC aims to further develop the possibility of AM for digital manufacturing of next-generation packages.
 CITC is offering feasibility studies to industrialize this technology together with IDMs, material and equipment suppliers, both technically and economically.
-TNO Holst specifically is a partner of CITC and serves as an important technology provider for this technology.
+Holst Centre, being a powerhouse in additive manufacturing, is a partner of CITC and is the technology provider.
 Potential application areas include:

 - MEMS microphones